-1) Scrap “Regular Bedtime.”
+1) Scrap your old bedtime if it isn’t working.
 If your children are already going to bed later than you think is wise, this may be a challenging time.
-What once was your “everyone tells me it is too late” 9pm is now officially called 10pm- yikes!
+What once was your “everyone tells me it is too late” 9pm is now officially called “10pm”- yikes!
 But, Daylight Savings Spring Forward is a great time to let yourself off the hook for forcing a certain bedtime and re-evaluate the idea of getting closer to circadian rhythms (more on that below).
 Don’t worry about a number- think about light and dark and your individual child.
-You can attempt to get your kiddos to bed a half hour earlier the night before (Friday) and another half hour before (Saturday) to split the difference and make the time change and earlier bed time not as drastic feeling.
-The key to doing this is give them more afternoon outdoor time or if it is completely inclement, more indoor play time.
+You can attempt do all kinds of calculations to split the difference before or after the time change to make it a less drastic feeling, but it likely isn’t worth it.
+The key is to get a them more afternoon outdoor time or if it is completely inclement, more indoor play time near a window.
 Sometimes this won’t work the way you planned and they go to bed at the usual time.
 It’s ok.
-The lucky thing here is that your child’s bedtime is already well after dark which means that your kids can easily get on track again if you follow some circadian rhythm light/dark brain planning below.
+The lucky thing here is that if your child’s bedtime is already way too far after dark, your kids can easily get on track again if you follow some circadian rhythm light/dark brain planning below.